wasmCloud/wascc-actor/README.md

 # WebAssembly Secure Capabilities Connector - Actor SDK

 The [waSCC Actor SDK](https://wascc.dev) is used by Rust developers building cloud-native workloads for the `wasm32-unknown-unknown` target.
-Using waSCC to host your WebAssembly module frees you from the burden of manually implementing traditional non-functional requirements and boilerplate that typically bogs down development time. waSCC lets you focus squarely on compiling the business logic in a portable, secure wasm module.
+Using waSCC to host your WebAssembly module frees you from the burden of manually implementing traditional non-functional requirements and boilerplate that typically bogs down development time. waSCC lets you focus squarely on compiling the business logic in a portable, secure wasm module that can run anywhere there's a waSCC host.

 For more documentation, tutorials, and examples, please check out the [wascc](https://wascc.dev) website.